awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 ## Giving Amazon SES permission to use your AWS KMS customer master key \(CMK\)<a name="services-ses-permissions"></a>

-You can use the default customer master key \(CMK\) in your account for Amazon SES with the alias **aws/ses**, or you can use a custom CMK you create\.
-If you use the default CMK for Amazon SES, you don't need to perform any steps to give Amazon SES permission to use it\.
-However, to specify a custom CMK when you [add the S3 action](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-s3.html) to your Amazon SES receipt rule, you must ensure that Amazon SES has permission to use the CMK to encrypt your email messages\.
-To give Amazon SES permission to use your custom CMK, add the following statement to your CMK's [key policy](key-policies.md):
+To encrypt your email messages, you can use the [AWS managed customer master key \(CMK\)](concepts.md#aws-managed-cmk) in your account for Amazon SES \(**aws/ses**\), or you can use a [customer managed CMK](concepts.md#customer-cmk) that you create\.
+Amazon SES already has permission to use the AWS managed CMK on your behalf\.
+However, if you specify a customer managed CMK when you [add the S3 action](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-s3.html) to your Amazon SES receipt rule, you must give Amazon SES permission to use the CMK to encrypt your email messages\.

+To give Amazon SES permission to use your customer managed CMK, add the following statement to that CMK's [key policy](key-policies.md):

 ```
 {